 In 2013 Rowayton Gardeners Club partnered with the 6th taxing District Commissioners in an advisory role to keep Pinkney Park pesticide free, since then it has become a showcase for organic, chemical free gardening.
-The Rowayton Gardeners have been collaborating with the Rowayton Historical Society to maintain two very special areas in the park.
+The Rowayton Gardeners have been collaborating with Historic Rowayton to maintain two very special areas in the park.

 The flagpole in Pinkney Park was dedicated long ago to former Rowayton Postmaster, Paul J. Rooney.
 The garden within its stone surround has been tended by the Rowayton Gardeners since 2013.
 With the addition of a drip system that was funded by a grant from the 6th Taxing District in 2016, the herb garden took on a whole new dimension and for the past several years has included more than 20 different varieties of herbs (many of them flowering) used for medicinal, cosmetic and culinary purposes.
 In 2018, metal plant labels were installed in each of the 4 quadrants so that visitors could learn the identity of the herbs planted there.
 Visitors are encouraged to snip, making gentle use of this community treasure.